ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

  - `DEPOSIT_ADDRESS` is your project's wallet address which will accept all payments.
 You can just create a new TON wallet and copy its address.
  - `API_KEY` is your API key from TON Center which you can get in [this bot](https://t.me/tonapibot).

-You can also choose whether your bot will run on the testnet or the mainnet (4th line)
+You can also choose whether your bot will run on the testnet or the mainnet (4th line).

 That's all for the Config file, so we can move forward!